Growing Potatoes in Buckets

 Potatoes thrive in deep, loose soil making them ideal for growing in a large bucket or container - but the tops do require some additional support.
 One easy way to that is to plant them in a deep bucket and add more soil as the potato plants grow.

-- Apply water-soluble fertilizer designed for vegetables when plants are 4 to 6 inches high and again in 4 weeks.
+Apply water-soluble fertilizer designed for vegetables when your potato plants are 4 to 6 inches high and again in 4 weeks.
 An additional dosage when the potato plants bloom boosts production and increases yield.

 Harvest "new" potatoes two weeks after the plants bloom.
 For mature potatoes, allow the plants to die back naturally in the fall before harvesting.
 When harvesting new potatoes, gently dig under the plants and remove the tiny potatoes.
 Replace the soil and allow the plant to continue growing.